tfmake/tfmake/README.md

 Similar to Terraform, **tfmake** is composed of multiple commands, each one playing an important role in a predefined sequence.

-The core sequence is made up of five commands, as illustrated in the next diagram.
+The core sequence is made up of four commands, as illustrated in the next diagram.

 ```mermaid
 flowchart LR